 The parish celebrated its Golden Jubilee.

 From October the Parish has had Administrators.
-Fr Maurice Thompson was the first, followed by Fr Colin Mason and then from 1st September, 2015 by Fr Xiang Feng to the present.
+Fr Maurice Thompson was the first, followed by Fr Colin Mason and then from 1st September, 2015 by Fr Xiang Feng.